 Sarah produced This Way Up (Dir.
 Sarah Punshon) in 2008 as part of the UKFC Digital Shorts Scheme.
 The film premiered at Palm Springs ShortFest.
 Her next film Enough (Dir.
 Tor Kristoffersen) went on to win multiple international awards, including Encounters Depict!
 Grand Jury Prize and Special Jury Mention at Circuitto Venice.
 Her second collaboration with Tor, Soul Flowers, competed in Best of British at Encounters in November 2010.

 When her shorts achieved international success on the festival circuits, and keen to bridge the gap between shorts and features, Sarah did a Masters degree in Producing at the British National Film and Television School, ranked the top film school in the world – expanding her network of contacts and working with the brightest film talent in the country.
 While at the NFTS Sarah was mentored by OSCAR, Emmy and BAFTA winning producers.
 Her animated short Buy Buy Baby (Dir.
-Gervais Merryweather) premiered at Annecy International Animation Festival, and her live action film All Men's Dead was premiered at Rushes Soho Shorts Festival.
+Gervais Merryweather) premiered at Annecy International Animation Festival, and her live action film All Men's Dead (penned by 1917's Krysty-Wilson Cairns and directed by David Simpson) was premiered at Rushes Soho Shorts Festival.

 Between 2012 and 2015, Sarah Line Produced the award winning feature film Honeycomb Lodge (Dir: Lesley Manning) and Co-produced Containment, the National Film Award nominated indie thriller (Dir: Neil West) and the ambitious action thriller Alleycats (Dir: Ian Bonhote) staring Eleanor Tomlinson (Poldark, Jack & The Giant Slayer) and John Hannah (The Mummy, Sliding Doors, Four Weddings and a Funeral).
-She also produced the feature length drama Think Again! for charity The BLAST Project raising awareness about boys being groomed and sexually exploited.
+Sarah produced the three part PSA drama, Think Again!
+(Written by Krysty Wilson-Cairns, directed by Abbe Robinson) for charity The BLAST Project raising awareness about boys being groomed and sexually exploited.

 Sarah relocated to Toronto, Canada in April 2016, where she is continuing her career producing.
 Her first major production in Canada was with the Arts Collective Madeleine Co. producing the 10 part series This Art Works! for CBC - showcasing Canadian artists whose work deals in the complex terrain between art and social change.